Did the Ark go to Ethiopia via Elephantine Island, Egypt? Updated 5/12/2010

 REBUTTAL TO http://www.youtube.com/watch?v=IPC7e4EI0I8 BY BARRY STEVEN ROFFMAN.

 The issue of color is totally irrelevant to the issue of what happened to the Ark.
-Ethiopia is added in my book (Ark Code, Searching for the Ark of the Covenant using ELS Maps from the Bible Code) only because, in conjunction with Torah/Bible Code maps, I thought it useful to the readers to survey all major competing ideas about the Ark's fate.
+Ethiopia was added in my book (Ark Code, Searching for the Ark of the Covenant using ELS Maps from the Bible Code) only because, in conjunction with Torah/Bible Code maps, I thought it useful to the readers to survey all major competing ideas about the Ark's fate.
 Chapter 3 of my book also discusses possibilities that the Ark was destroyed, captured by the Romans, might be found by Vendyl Jones, is still under Jerusalem, in Ireland, in Jordan on Mount Nebo, under Calvary, taken by the Knights Templar, and in the Vatican.

 New International Version (©1984)